Yuvaraja04/Attendance-Management-System/README.md

 ## 🔑 PEREQUISITES

-All the dependencies and required libraries are included in the file `requirements.txt` [See here](https://github.com/memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/blob/master/requirements.txt)
+All the dependencies and required libraries are included in the file `requirements.txt`

 ## 🚀 INSTALLATION